pwillmann/moviedb-browser-android/README.md

 # moviedb-browser-android

+This project is a personal demo app to test new libraries and new architectures.
+The [TMDB](https://www.themoviedb.org/) API is used to provide a homescreen with popular tv shows and a detail page with details for one specific tv show.

-This project is based on Kotlin, MvRx, Epoxy, Dagger and ReactiveX.
+It is currently based around Kotlin, MvRx, Epoxy, Dagger and ReactiveX.

 ## Setup

-In order to run the app a TMDB Api Token is required. https://www.themoviedb.org/ The token must be put in either the project root levels `gradle.properties` or the `gradle.properties` of the system wide `.gradle` folder.
+In order to run the app a TMDB Api Token is required.
+The token must be put in either the project root levels `gradle.properties` or the `gradle.properties` of the system wide `.gradle` folder.